Field Trips | Prepare for Your Field Trip

 - Do I know the driving directions and parking information?
 How will the group be getting to the Mesa Lab?

-- What is the date and time of the field trip?
+- What is the date, time, and length of the field trip?
 What time do we need to leave?

 - How many students are in my group?
 Do any of them have special needs?